jakelashbrook/discover-penwith/README.md

 **Best Practices**

-This was a very high score for Best Practices across all pages, so i'm extremely happy with this.
+This was a very high score for Best Practices across all pages, so I'm extremely happy with this.
 However, lets have a look at what could be improved:
 - Links to cross-origin destinations are unsafe.
     - So this is a pretty easy fix, to improve the security of the site I just need to make sure the all exterior links are using the
     'rel:noopener' or 'rel:noreferrer' to improve performance and prevent security vulnerabilities.
 This has been added to all links